How to Remove Stains from White Granite Surfaces

 Common Stains on White Granite

-• Coffee and Tea Stains: The dark pigments in coffee and tea can leave noticeable stains, especially if they are not wiped up promptly.
+• Coffee and Tea Stains: In addition, The dark pigments in coffee and tea can leave noticeable stains, especially if they are not wiped up promptly.

 • Red Wine and Juice Stains: Dark liquids like red wine, pomegranate juice, or grape juice can create stubborn stains on white granite.

-• Food and Fruit Stains: Spilled tomato sauce, berries, or other colorful fruits can cause stains, especially if left on the countertop for too long.
+• Food and Fruit Stains: In contrast, Spilled tomato sauce, berries, or other colorful fruits can cause stains, especially if left on the countertop for too long.

 • Rust Stains: Rust stains may occur from iron-rich materials left on the granite, such as cast iron pans, which can leave unsightly orange or brown stains.